JustinBond/ion-facebook-helper/README.md

 <button class="button button-block button-positive" ng-click="facebookButtonPressed()">{{facebookButtonLabel}}</button>
 ```

-When the user clicks the button the following will happen:
+Clicking the button wraps up several stages of functionality.
+They will be
-1. They will be taken to the Facebook plugin's native login dialogue.
+taken to the Facebook native login dialogue.
+If they authenticate successfully,
-2. The text for the button will update from "Login Facebook" to "Logout Facebook".
-A subsequent press of the button will log them out.
+then the label for the button will be updated from *Login Facebook* to *Logout
+Facebook*.
+Clicking the button again would then log them out of Facebook.
-3. The user's profile and friends list will be downloaded and restored.
+Finally, their Facebook profile and friends list will be downloaded and saved.

+## Calling a RESTful Server

+For many apps, logging into Facebook is the first step to getting an Access
+Token which is then used to authenticate on your back-end server.
+The easiest
+way to accomplish that would be to modify the loginToggle() function in
+controllers.js.
+It uses AngularJS promises and already has several promises
+chained together, so it should be easy to add in one extra promise.

 ## Get your access token and profile info